 The C-17 was first developed and introduced to the United States military in the late 1980’s and early 1990’s.
 McDonnell Douglas was the first manufacturer and designer of this military transport plane.
 In time, Boeing merged with McDonnell Douglas and the C-17s now in use carry Boeing as the manufacturer.

 The C-17 has transported troops, vehicles such as tanks, trucks, and armored personnel carriers, as well as other equipment and supplies.
 The maximum payload of the C-17 is 170,900 pounds.
 That’s more than 85 tons!
 The C-17 was designed to operate on short runways and also has the ability to operate from unpaved runways.

 Besides the United States, many other countries have purchased C-17s.
-These include:
+These countries include:

 - United Arab Emirates